 Paul Lewis is Professor of Political Economy.
 He was educated at Peterhouse, Cambridge, and Christ Church, Oxford.
 Prior to moving to King's, he was a Newton Trust Lecturer in the Faculty of Economics and Politics, and the Faculty of Social and Political Sciences, Cambridge University, and a Fellow of Emmanuel and Selwyn Colleges.

-He is currently a Visiting Scholar at the Mercatus Center at George Mason University, USA, a retained supervisor in economics at Peterhouse, Cambridge, and a member of the Cambridge Social Ontology Group.
+He is currently a Visiting Scholar at the Mercatus Center at George Mason University, USA, a member of the ESRC Innovation Caucus, the Cambridge Social Ontology Group, and the Productivity Institute.
 He was a Visiting Fellow of Peterhouse, Cambridge, and the Shackle Scholar at St Edmund’s College, Cambridge, in the Easter Term 2013.

 Paul’s research covers a wide range of issues in both theoretical and applied political economy.
-More specifically, his interests include: the political economy of vocational education and training; the Austrian school of economics; the history of economic thought; social ontology; and the methodology of economics.
+More specifically, his interests include: the history of economic thought, in particular the Austrian, Bloomington, and Virginia schools of economics; social ontology; technician skills and innovation; and the political economy of vocational education and training.
 His research has been funded by the CIPD, the Earhart Foundation, the Nuffield Foundation and the Gatsby Charitable Foundation.
-For the latter, he has recently produced a series of reports on technician skills and training in a variety of sectors of the economy: